ChairOfStructuralMechanicsTUM/Mechanics_Apps/Collision/README.md

 Prototype of a WebApp demonstrating energy variation via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. Müller, TUM (Technische Universität München).

-The app can be run using the command "bokeh serve --show Rollercoaster/" from the parent directory.

 ## To Do
-- [ ] translate buttons
+- [ ] Right wall does not behave elastically when restitution coeff. is 0.
+The other walls work fine.